AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_commandline.rst

 :option:`--output-dir` :
    Request that the report files (index and annotated sources for the ``xcov`` and ``html`` output formats) be output in the provided directory.
-They are output in the current directory, where |gcv|, is launched, otherwise.
+If not specified, the default is the root project's object directory if using projects, and the current directory if not.
 The directory must exist prior to invoking |gcv|.

 :option:`-T`, :option:`--trace` |marg|, |rarg| :
    Provide the set of execution traces for which a report is to be